Veronique Briant Counsellor & Relationship Therapist

 Training, qualifications & experience

-More recently I have been working across East Sussex as a humanistic integrative counsellor - individuals, couples and groups.
-I have worked with people in age ranging from teens to 70's.
+More recently I have been working across East Sussex as a humanistic, integrative counsellor - I have worked with people in age ranging from teens to 70's.

 My qualifications include: